Trams in Kolkata: Power supply

 The trams have a 550 V DC power supply from overhead lines.
-Power is obtained from a trolley pole, a current collector mounted on top of the tram.
-The track rails are the return path for the current.
-DC power is supplied by mercury-arc rectifier (converter) stations, located throughout the city.
+Power was obtained from a trolley pole, a current collector mounted on top of the tram.
+The track rails were the return path for the current.
+DC power was supplied by mercury-arc rectifier (converter) stations, located throughout the city.

-Depots and Termini
+Workshops, Depots and termini

-A tram depot featured as workshop is located at Nonapukur, where trams are refurbished and modernised.
+Workshop

+Kolkata Tram system has a central workshop at Nonapukur, Kolkata, referred to as Nonapukur Workshop, which makes tram components and assemble, repair, service, refurbrish trams.
+The workshop can also produce brand new trams.